Breastfeeding Support

 Research shows that having a doula at your birth increases your likelihood to breastfeed, and to continue breastfeeding.
 As part of my doula services, I help you to initiate your first feeding immediately following the birth.
 I’ll show you what you need to know to get things off to a good start, so that you can nurse your baby with increasing confidence and ease.

-BREASTFEEDING PREP – $125.00 + hst/2 HOURS
+PRENATAL BREASTFEEDING EDUCATION – $140.00 + hst/2 HOURS

 A 2 hour private session in your home that will equip you with the essentials to get you off to a good start as soon as baby is born, and take you through the critical early weeks of breastfeeding.
 We’ll cover that all- important latch, and just how to know whether your baby is getting enough of your milk.